inroutephp/inroute/README.md

 }
 ```

-And you may then annotate your controller methods
+And to annotate your controller methods:

 ```php
 use MyNamespace\MyAnnotation;